New Cliff House: Description

 As built, the New Cliff House had its kitchen and service areas in the basement, with a dining room at the end of that level overlooking the ocean.
 The lobby is on the main level, with some sleeping rooms.
 Parlor rooms and sleeping rooms occupied the second and third floors.

 The building is L-shaped with a gabled roof, measuring about 80 ft by 30 ft, with a 10 ft by 27 ft extension.
 It is built in wood frame and covered in wood shingles, set on a concrete and stone foundation.
 The elevations feature simple double-hung sash windows, regularly spaced.

 The hotel is relatively unaltered, with most changes on the lower level.
 Individual room arrangements have been changed to provide private toilets for the rooms.
 A moderate proportion of the original trim remains.

 Present Sylvia Beach House

-New Cliff House was placed on the National Register of Historic Places on November 6, 1986.
+New Cliff House was placed on the National Register of Historic Places on November 6, 1986 by an application from Aron Faegre Architect.
 It is operated as the Sylvia Beach Hotel, named for Sylvia Beach, opening under that name on the hundredth anniversary of the birth of Sylvia Beach, March 14, 1987.
-It was the creation of Goody Cable and Sally Ford.
-The present hotel, in keeping with its name, has a literary theme, with each guest room dedicated to a well-known author and decorated to reflect the author's life and work.
+It was the creation of Goody Cable and Sally Ford as owners, and Aron Faegre as architect.
+Aron Faegre, the architect, remembers that Goody Cable's dream was that there would be a library in the upper reaches of the renovated hotel, and at night the seats would be full of people with books, but the books would be turned over the people would be talking with each other (personal memory) The present hotel, in keeping with its name, has a literary theme, with each guest room dedicated to a well-known author and decorated to reflect the author's life and work.